SeokLeeUS/BattleTank/Content/readme.md

-Cannot add the following two files (due to the large size):
+I am not able to add the following two files (due to the large size):

 - BattleGround.umap
 - BattleGround_BuiltData.uasset